Let’s wrap 2016 up! Find out how this year influenced the tech world

 The concept has become more universal thanks to Pokémon Go, where the merge of real-time elements and virtual features really became more perceivable.

 Last but not least, security was put to test and concerns became a reality.
-Let us focus on the latest outage, ‘Mirai’ attack, that took place in October.
+Let us focus on the latest outage, the Mirai attack, that took place in October.

 The outage was caused by a DDoS attack, which means that the attackers overloaded the servers with a huge number of requests, which entirely disabled them.
-Because of that, major websites like Twitter, Reddit or New York Times were inaccessible for many hours.
+Because of that, major websites like Twitter, Reddit, and New York Times were inaccessible for many hours.

 It was also the year when terms like brandjacking, phishing, and digital vandalism became more well-known.